Intellectual disability: Intelligence quotient

 The first English-language IQ test, the Stanford–Binet Intelligence Scales, was adapted from a test battery designed for school placement by Alfred Binet in France.
 Lewis Terman adapted Binet's test and promoted it as a test measuring "general intelligence".
 Terman's test was the first widely used mental test to report scores in "intelligence quotient" form ("mental age" divided by chronological age, multiplied by 100).
 Current tests are scored in "deviation IQ" form, with a performance level by a test-taker two standard deviations below the median score for the test-takers age group defined as IQ 70.
 Until the most recent revision of diagnostic standards, an IQ of 70 or below was a primary factor for intellectual disability diagnosis, and IQ scores were used to categorize degrees of intellectual disability.

 Since the current diagnosis of intellectual disability is not based on IQ scores alone, but must also take into consideration a person's adaptive functioning, the diagnosis is not made rigidly.
 It encompasses intellectual scores, adaptive functioning scores from an adaptive behavior rating scale based on descriptions of known abilities provided by someone familiar with the person, and also the observations of the assessment examiner, who is able to find out directly from the person what they can understand, communicate, and such like.
 IQ assessment must be based on a current test.
 This enables a diagnosis to avoid the pitfall of the Flynn effect, which is a consequence of changes in population IQ test performance changing IQ test norms over time.

+Levels of intellectual disability

+Over time, IQ scores have been varyingly used to diagnose severity levels of intellectual disability: mild, moderate, severe, and profound.
+When compared to IQ classification ranges for disability, the disabled still show signs of useful linguistic verbal ability at approximately 70 IQ, though significant loss of verbal ability is markedly present once disability levels below 30 IQ are observed.
+Under the DSM-I and DSM-II, approximate IQ ranges were given, but both IQ test scores and level of functioning were to be used to diagnose a severity of intellectual disability (then called "mental deficiency" and "mental retardation" in the DSM-I and DSM-II respectively).
+The DSM-III and DSM-IV gave IQ ranges to use to classify severity levels of mental retardation but did not mention level of functioning as another criterion, although the DSM-IV had overlaps between the IQ ranges for severity levels, allowing clinical discretion for individuals scoring within those ranges.